A Hybrid Communication Approach for Metadata Exchange in Geo-Distributed Fog Environments

-As edge nodes are organized in a peer-to-peer manner, a node failure can be detected if the corresponding gossip partners do not receive an answer (or status update) from the node within a specified time frame.
-For this reason, we implement a supervisor escalation mechanism for the failure handling where the supervisor is contacted in case of a missing reply.
-The escalation message contains two IDs: the one of the eventually failed node and the ID of the sender.
-If the supervisor receives at least two messages of different subordinated nodes within a specific time range, it tries to contact the node and possibly start a failure routine.
+Node failures for edge nodes can be detected if gossip partners do not receive answers or updates from a node within a specified time frame.
+We implement a supervisor escalation mechanism for failure handling where the supervisor is contacted in case of a missing reply.
+If a supervisor receives at least two messages of different subordinated nodes within a specific time range, it starts a failure routine for the failed node.

 If a CNL node fails, all supervised edge pools would be separated from the system.
-In order to avoid such a single point of failure, the single CNL nodes extend the metadata exchange messages by adding the addresses of the supervised edge pools.
-By this, an edge pool stays part of the system, since every previous gossip partner of the failed node is able to become the new supervisor.
-The final assignment is then done by the cloud, so the supervisor of the CNL nodes.
-However, the newly assigned supervisor has to contact all nodes of the edge pool, so that the IP address of the former supervisor is replaced.
+To avoid such a single point of failure, CNL nodes extend metadata exchange messages with their supervised edge pools.
+An edge pool thus stays a part of the system, as every previous gossip partner of the failed CNL node is able to become the new supervisor.
+The final assignment is then done by the cloud.

-Beside the failure handling, we also want to detail the scenario of a client requesting a node with insufficient capacity for the task.